gsee

 GSEE: Global Solar Energy Estimator

 GSEE is a solar energy simulation library designed for rapid calculations and ease of use.
+It can run for a single site with a pandas DataFrame to hundreds of thousands of sites or global grids with xarray Datasets.
 Renewables.ninja uses GSEE.

 The development of GSEE predates the existence of pvlib-python but builds on its functionality as of v0.4.0.
-Use GSEE if you want fast simulations with sensible defaults and solar energy technologies other than PV, and pvlib-python if you need control over the nuts and bolts of simulating PV systems.
+Use GSEE if you want fast simulations with sensible defaults and/or its climate data interface, and pvlib-python if you need control over the nuts and bolts of simulating PV systems.

 Installation